If you are sick and tired of menopausal caused hot flashes and night sweats, then you will find these essential oils for hot flashes very helpful.

 Basil essential oil can help reduce the frequency and intensity of hot flashes because it balances hormones.

 Use this in a diffuser or in a roller bottle during the day to reduce hot flashes.

 Sage EO works much like clary sage to balance hormones.
 It has estrogenic compounds that can help balance hormones.
 In a study, sage was proven to reduce both the intensity and the frequency of hot flashes.

 Like peppermint, cypress essential oil can also provide cooling relief, so it’s a great oil to use topically during a hot flash.
 Cypress can also help balance hormones and your mood, so it’s also helpful when it’s diffused and used in aromatherapy.

 All of these essential oils can be used in aromatherapy by diffusing them at intervals during the day or night.

 You can also make a personal inhaler or roll on to use your oils.

 To make a roller bottle, add 10-12 drops of essential oil to a 10 ml bottle and fill with fractionated coconut oil to make a diluted blend.

 You can also use essential oils in a massage oil formula like the one below.

 Combine all ingredients in a small bottle.
-Dilute 4-5 drops of the blend in a teaspoon of either the grapeseed oil or apricot oil.
+Dilute 4-5 drops of the blend in a tablespoon of either the grapeseed oil or apricot oil.
 You can apply this over your abdomen and lower back or on the back of your neck or your feet for hot flash relief.

 Essential Oil Cooling Mist for Hot Flashes and Night Sweats